Scoreboards Documentation

 - Run the setup wizard — Use

-/scoreboard createto set up a leaderboard.
-Choose a name, type, and sort order. - Display it — Use
+/leaderboard createto set up a leaderboard.
+Pick a name and type, then set the rest in the form that opens. - Display it — Use

-When creating a leaderboard with /scoreboard create, choose one of six types:
+When creating a leaderboard with /leaderboard create, choose one of six types:

 Classic